Sonair-AS/mcupsdk-core-k3/docs_src/docs/api_guide/components/drivers/mcasp_v1.md

 ## Usage Overview

+### Key Careabouts in Driver Usage
+\note The changes pulled in for the driver starting release 10.0 requires some changes in the Driver usage from application

+- All transactions submitted from the applications must be of the same size.
+    - The TX and RX can be of seperate size.
+- The Loopjob buffer size can be configured from the sysconfig.
+- Application can provide an external buffer for loopjob buffer from Sysconfig
+    - This enables application to provide the transaction buffer itself as loopjob
+- #MCASP_stopTransferRx() and #MCASP_stopTransferTx() are blocking calls that should not be called from an ISR context.

 ### API Sequence

 To use the MCASP driver to send data over the MCASP interface, the application